Katherine Healy: Career

 She taught on the faculty of the Valentina Kozlova Dance Conservatory of New York (New York City) until June, 2008.
 In January 2008, she won the Outstanding Choreography Award at the Dance Educators of America Semi-Final Competition in New York City for the ensemble piece "Por Una Cabeza" she choreographed for the advanced students at VKDCNY.
 She currently is on the faculty of the American Theater Dance Workshop in New Hyde Park, New York and also taught at Connecticut Ballet (Stamford, Connecticut), in addition to her skating school affiliations.

-She was married to World and Olympic figure skating coach Peter Burrows for 17 years.
-She was widowed on April 9, 2014, when he died at the age of 75.
 She worked as a skating coach and choreographer in Monsey, New York and in New Hyde Park, New York.
 She was a regular performer and choreographer for the Ice Theatre of New York until 2005.
 Ice Theatre commissioned two original works from her and she restaged Jean Pierre Bonnefoux's work Ice Moves for the company.
 She has also appeared in shows such as An Evening with Champions, the Equal Challenge of Champions and the Vail Figure Skating Festival.

+Personal life

+She was married to World and Olympic figure skating coach Peter Burrows for 17 years.
+She was widowed on April 9, 2014, when he died at the age of 75.